th3w1zard1/PyKotor/wiki/GFF-File-Format.md

 ## [GFF](GFF-File-Format) Generic types

-[GFF files](GFF-File-Format) [ARE](GFF-File-Format#are-area) used as containers for various game resource types.
+[GFF files](GFF-File-Format) are used as containers for various game resource types.
 Each generic type has its own structure and field definitions.

 ### ARE (Area)